 44. Ride an Air Boat through the Everglades

-You really can’t come to Florida and not take an airboat ride through the everglades.
-These unique watercraft have a broad flat bottom and a massive fan mounted on the back that allows them to navigate the shallow waterways of southern Florida’s “river of grass”.
+You really can’t come to Florida and not take an airboat ride through the Everglades.
+These unique watercraft have a broad flat bottom and a massive fan mounted on the back.
+It allows them to navigate the shallow waterways of southern Florida’s “river of grass”.
 Your local boat captain will point out birds, snakes, and alligators during your journey.

 45. Hunt for Florida’s Elusive Skunk Ape